 “The event is reinventing itself with new health measures.
 Enjoy 5 beautiful mountain cinema evenings for free from your home! "

 Three films are showing tonight.
-Handisport climbing will be in the spotlight with Climbing Blind.
+Handisport climbing will be honored with Climbing Blind.
 The documentary traces the story of Jesse, born visually impaired.
 At 30, this man could only perceive shadows.
 But he chose to face adversity by practicing rock climbing.
 A real lesson in life and a beautiful story of resilience.
 Another life course is online tonight with Fissure.
 This testimony from one of the best climbers of his generation, Didier Berthod, mixes climbing and spirituality.
 The film Cholitas is the story of five Bolivian women who climbed the Aconcagua in traditional dress.
 For them, the mountain is “a space to feel free, happy and alive”.

 “3 days, 3 routes, 85 km of pedestrian link, to finally arrive at the end of the north face of the Tour de Marboré in Gavarnie, of the Yellow Dihedral of Vignemale and the Embarradère of the Pic du Midi d'Ossau.
 This is the crazy challenge taken up by Bastien and Jordi. "